 A sliver of London history

-After you've chowed down on traditional London pie, mash and liquor, spend some time browsing the shops, cafés and market stalls (depending on what day you visit) that make up Roman Road.
-Not only was Roman Road the epicentre of suffragette activity (Sylvia Pankhurst lived there), but it also runs parallel to the buried Roman road, which connected London to Colchester, and is one of the oldest trading street markets in the country.
+While travelling along the District line, spend some time browsing the shops, cafés, and market stalls that make up Roman Road.
+Not only was Roman Road the epicentre of suffragette activity (Sylvia Pankhurst lived here), it also runs parallel to a buried Roman road that connected London to Colchester and is one of the oldest trading street markets in the country.

 -